gorenje/node-red-contrib-introspection/README.md

 **But remember** all messages are logged to the debug panel, every single message that is sent within Node-RED will be set to the debug panel.
 This will cause major disappointments for those wishing to have a responsive editor.

 Also this feature causes **no extra overhead** on the backend server if it is *not in use* - the hooks for capturing the data are removed if this feature is deactivated.

+*UPDATE THREE*:

+Tracing and debug-message tracing are now separate operations and neither works on *all* nodes by default.
+To use either feature, a selection of nodes must now be made beforehand (in the flow editor window) and then tracing activated.
+If you really want to trace **all** nodes, then select none in the editor (deselect all nodes) and check the corresponding "All?" checkbox - there is one for debug messages and one for message tracing.

+Tracing or debugging **all**  nodes is **no longer** the default action.

 ## Palette Nodes